ankane/strong_migrations/README.md

 ## Dangerous Operations

-The following operations can cause downtime:
+The following operations can cause downtime or errors:

 - adding a column with a non-null default value to an existing table
 - changing the type of a column